work1812 & 1857 (Grimm); oral tradition, ~medieval

 The preserved female body

-How does the image of the preserved, passive female body function within the tale?
-In what ways might it be understood in relation to German Romanticism and its treatment of beauty and stillness?
+How does the depiction of the preserved, passive female body function within the tale?
+In what ways might it be understood through German Romanticism and its ideas of beauty?

 The forest as a space of transformation and danger

-How does the forest operate in this tale as a site of transformation and threat?
+How does the forest function in this tale as a site of transformation and threat?
 In what ways does this differ from its role in Hansel and Gretel?

 The wicked queen and dangerous femininity

-How is the queen constructed as a figure of power, vanity, and threat?
-To what extent does her character reflect Romantic-era anxieties and interest surrounding female power?
+How is the queen constructed as a figure of power, vanity, and threat, and how does she reflect Romantic-era anxieties about female power?

 Food as entrapment